ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 > By filtering on both types, the `APIM.Policy.ValidXml` rule will report a `Pass` on policy files with valid XML.
 Which I like.
 You can also choose to only report on invalid XML by executing the rule for the `APIM.PolicyWithInvalidXml` type only and always failing the rule.

 When you run PSRule again, you should see that all our custom rules are executed again.
 The rule `APIM.Policy.ValidXml` will fail for the files `invalid-xml-1.operation.cshtml` and `invalid-xml-2.operation.cshtml`, and succeed for all other policy files.

+### Conclusion

+PSRule is a powerful tool that can help manage the quality of your Azure API Management policies.
+By creating custom rules, you can validate your policies against your own standards.

+The rules can be as simple or complex as you want.
+The same goes for the logic in the convention.
+Since I'm a big fan of test automation, I've written a bunch of tests against the rules and convention.
+In the next blog post, I'll dive deeper into this topic.

+You can find a full working sample [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).
+I've included a couple more rules and samples.